AGENTS.md Specification

 Description

-The definitive guide to the AGENTS.md file, including philosophy, anatomy, and implementation strategy.
+The definitive guide to the AGENTS.md file, focusing on minimal, high-signal context for AI agents.

 Status